invibeme/chekin-host-sdk/packages/react/README.md

 #### Props

+For a complete list of all configuration parameters with detailed descriptions, see the [Complete Parameters Table](../core/README.md#complete-parameters-table) in the core SDK documentation.

 The component accepts all configuration options from the core SDK plus additional React-specific props:

 | Prop          | Type            | Required | Description                            |